acbsp/bonafide.guru/en/contents.rst

 (Lecture on Bhagavad Gita, Hong kong, July 4 1974)

-Even after such statement of Srila Prabhupada they still go on preaching distorted philosophy of *guru-tattva*\ contradicting with His teaching and claim to be what they shouldn’t be.
-All books of Srila Prabhupada are holy scriptures and in all of them He speaks of *the bona fide* guru
+Even after such statement of |SP| they still go on preaching distorted philosophy of *guru-tattva*\ contradicting with His teaching and claim to be what they shouldn’t be.
+All books of |SP|
+are holy scriptures and in all of them He speaks of *the bona fide* guru
 - **sad-guru** in singular.
 And 80 bone fide gurus are out of question.